We want to be Scotland’s most helpful factor and our Written Statement is key to telling you what that means.

 - keeping you informed through regular newsletters, our website and other communications.

-In most cases your Deed of Conditions will require your property factor to arrange your buildings insurance.
+In most cases your Title Deeds will require your property factor to arrange your buildings insurance.
 This is designed to protect everyone’s interests and means your block is always fully covered in the event of an insured act such as fire or storm damage.

-If your Deed of Conditions states that we are required to arrange your buildings insurance, you cannot opt out of the block cover we arrange, it is a legal requirement.
+If your Title Deeds state that we are required to arrange your buildings insurance, you cannot opt out of the block cover we arrange, it is a legal requirement.

 We take our responsibility to arrange buildings insurance very seriously and are regulated by the Financial Conduct Authority to do this.